p0nce/ae-graphics/README.md

 I wanted this graphics package to be easily available through DUB to build upon it.

 **For better or worse**, this fork happened because modifying ae to be used as a DUB package was deemed difficult.
+Now ae is available as a DUB package but is not yet separated in sub-packages.

 Find everything about the whole ae library here: https://github.com/CyberShadow/ae